iamgroot42/fb_spammer/README.md

-# FB_Spammer
+# FB-Spammer

 A Facebook based spammer for event organizers.
+Clone this repo, set it up and spam your event in various pages to increase it's reach.
+Easy to use, and very handy!
+Get, set, spam!

 ### Instructions for setup